MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. Use a recurrence workflow to schedule a trigger.

 2. Get a checkpoint from Dataverse.
+Checkpoints track which messages have successfully been pulled from the external provider.
 Add the following details.

     1. **Action name**: Name for the checkpoint.